abdii58/studypicker-1/README.md

 <body>

 <h1>Having trouble with picking a study?</h1>
 <p>Search no further!
 Studypicker is the right tool for you!
 Just tick in some boxes and we will show you what you need! <br> This site will help you find your study, based on your preferences.
 You can filter by location (by city or province), field of study and whether the study is with a selection or not.
-Go try for yourself! </p>
+Go try it out! </p>

 <h1>This is heading 1</h1>
 <h2>This is heading 2</h2>